sbmlteam/liblx/docs/quickstart/complete-windows-example.rst

 Running the ``set`` command (lists environment variables) reveals ``PROCESSOR_ARCHITECTURE=AMD64`` and ``Platform=x64`` (or you might be able to get this information by right-clicking on "This PC" or "My Computer", and choosing the Properties option.)
-So we need to `run the file vcvar64.bat at the command line, in our existing command window <https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-160#use-the-developer-tools-in-an-existing-command-window>`_.
+So we need to `run the file vcvar64.bat (in this case) at the command line, in our existing command window <https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-160#use-the-developer-tools-in-an-existing-command-window>`_.
+Obviously, based on your computer's arhitecture you may need to select a different ``.bat`` file.

 .. code-block:: bash